 The curriculum follows the usual path to I/GCSEs in Year 11 and A Levels in the Sixth Form, and every effort is made to teach according to pupils’ abilities, to support all pupils and to stretch the ablest well beyond the demands of the syllabus.

 KEY STAGE 3 CURRICULUM

 The aim of the first three years in the Senior School is to provide a broad academic foundation which will stretch and challenge all pupils as well as prepare them for the subjects that they will go on to take at I/GCSE and later at A Level.

 All girls usually study English, Mathematics, Biology, Chemistry, Physics, French, German, Spanish, Religious Education, Geography, History, Music, Drama, Art, Food and Nutrition, Physical Education and Computer Science.
 They also have one lesson a week of PSHE (Personal, Social and Health Education).

 All students study seven core I/GCSEs in English Language, English Literature, Mathematics, Double Award Science (which includes Biology, Chemistry and Physics), Religious Education and a Modern Foreign Language (French, Spanish or German).

-In addition, each girl also chooses three other option subjects to study leading to a GCSE or IGCSE qualification: these options include Geography, History, French, German, Spanish, Economics, Psychology, Music, Drama, Art, Photography, Graphics, Food and Nutrition, Physical Education and Computer Science.
+In addition, each girl also chooses three other I/GCSE subjects: options include Geography, History, French, German, Spanish, Music, Drama, Art, Photography, Textiles, Food and Nutrition, Physical Education and Computer Science.
 There is also a non-exam option of Study Skills.